 Fitted with a two-step pulley that drove, by a V-belt, to a two-step, large-diameter pulley on a built-in countershaft, the recommended 3.4 h.p., 1750 r.p.m. electric motor was mounted externally on a hinged plate that allowed for belt-tension adjustment.
 The drive next passed to a 3-step pulley in cast iron and from there to the mail spindle pulley by another V-belt.
 Also incorporated in the drive was a lathe-like backgear assembly with its bronze-bushed gears running on hardened and ground shafts.
 The inclusion of backgear doubled the number of speed in direct drive from six to twelve and, with the torque of the motor increased, allowed the machine to mount wide, slab milling cutters and so do useful, heavy-duty work.
 Speeds in the slow range were 42, 78, 110, 152, 200 and 370 r.p.m. and in direct belt drive 170, 310, 450, 570, 800 and 1450 r.p.m.

 Running in Timken taper roller bearings and ball races, the No.3 Morse taper high-tensile strength steel spindle could be had with diameters of 7/8 and 1-inch; at its outer end, where it passed through the supporting drop-bracket, needle-roller races were used.
 Like most of the contemporary competition, the overarm was round and clamped into its split housing by, on early models one cross-bolt but on later versions - probably due to slippage of the bar in the casting - by two.
-As an option - or possibly standard on the later machines - a cosmetic cover was fitted to the overarm, thus giving the impression of a rather more massive-than-it-really-was appearance.
+As an option - or possibly standard on the later machines - the "overarm cover" was actually formed from solid steel with the bar protruding from the front.

 With three T-slots, the table could be had in two sizes: a standard 18" x 6" or 22" x 6"; in the former case the longitudinal travel was 9.5", in traverse 4.5" and vertically 11".
 With the longer table fitted the traverse and vertical travels remained the same but with the longitudinal increased to 13.5".
 Power-feed to the table was a standard fitting, this being driven by chain from the countershaft - a non-slip drive far superior to a belt - to a three-speed gearbox on the side of the main column.
 Four rates of sliding feed were available, set at 0.16, 0.12, 0.006 and 0.005 inches of travel per revolution of the spindle.
 The drive - carried by a Carden shaft from box to table - had its final connection to the table through a "drop-out" worm-and-wheel, a lever being lifted or dropped under just light finger pressure to engage or disengage it.
 The power feed worked in both directions, a lever on the side of the box provided to select neutral and the travel directions.
 Carried in a T-slot along the front face of the table, two adjustable knock-off stops were provided to automatically disengage the drive.
 The table feeds screws were in the form of milled Acme threads, end thrust being taken out against adjustable ball races and the zeroing micrometer dials finished in black with white digits and lines.
 As an option, the 18-inch long table (but not the 22-inch) could be fitted with a quick-action lever feed for production work